jeffbass/imagezmq/docs/more-details.rst

 by the Mac message is an "OK" that tells the Raspberry Pi that it can send another image.
 It is a very important **imageZMQ** design element that each message is a ``(text_message, image)`` tuple.
-If the **imageZMQ** messages were images only, there would be now way to identify and distinguish multiple image streams.
+If the **imageZMQ** messages were images only, there would be no way to identify and distinguish multiple image streams.

 ZMQ is a powerful messaging library that allows many patterns for sending and